Boehringer-Ingelheim/decider/README.md

 the joint BLRM are implemented using the [`rstan`](https://mc-stan.org/) package.
 For a detailed model description, refer to the documentation of [`scenario_jointBLRM()`](../reference/scenario_jointBLRM.html).
-The `decider `package allows two general variants of the general model:
+The `decider `package allows to use the basic hierarchical combination therapy model with exchangeable prior structure together with two variants of the general model:

 * Inclusion of a binary covariate